markanator/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+-   Sessions are cookies, in which the user session is logged into the server's memory and also stores the session ID in a cookie on the client's browser
+-   JWT based auth is where the user state is stored on the client through a token that is signed by the server. the payload but mostly the signature is then verified when requesting certain server resources..

-2. What does `bcrypt` do to help us store passwords in a secure manner.
+1. What does `bcrypt` do to help us store passwords in a secure manner.

+-   We should never store passwords as plain text when they come in, for security purposes bcrypt hashes inputs, since hashing is non-reversible it is the preferred method for storing passwords, we compare the input hashed-password to stored password hash, when logging in.

-3. How are unit tests different from integration and end-to-end testing.
+1. How are unit tests different from integration and end-to-end testing.

+-   unit tests focus on single functions and their outputs
+-   E2E focuses on the bigger picture ensuring functions working together properly from start to end.

-4. How _Test Driven Development_ changes the way we write applications and tests.
+3. How _Test Driven Development_ changes the way we write applications and tests.

+-   Through TDD, we focus on creating tests first => we then create the functions/components => we test and refactor the functions/ components until they pass tests => and repeat (by creating other tests)

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.